Trip to IU a Walk Down Memory Lane for Bottom

 The Wolverines open the season on Sept.
 29 at home, where they will compete three straight weekends to begin 2012-13.

-Mike Bottom recently concluded his third year as the head coach for the U-M men's and women's swimming and diving programs since the 2012-13 season.
+Mike Bottom recently concluded his fourth year as the head coach for the U-M men's and women's swimming and diving programs since the 2012-13 season.
 Prior to the program's combining, Bottom served as head coach for the men's swimming and diving team (2008-12).
-In his seven years with the men, Bottom is 59-3-1 in dual meets (37-1 in the Big Ten), with one national championship (2013), six Big Ten championships (2009, 2011-15) and top-10 finishes at the NCAA Championships in every season, including four consecutive top-five finishes.
-For the women, he is 20-11 in dual meets (14-6 in the Big Ten).

 In his eight years with the men, Bottom is 70-3-1 in dual meets (43-1 in the Big Ten), with one national championship (2013), seven Big Ten championships (2009, 2011-16) and seven top-10 finishes at the NCAA Championships, including four top-five finishes.
 He is a five-time Big Ten Men's Swimming Coach of the Year (2011-15) and was 2013 CSCAA Swimming Coach of the Year.
 In his eight years, Bottom has coached the men's swimmers to a total of eight national titles (seven individual, one relay), and has produced 88 Big Ten individual or relay titles and 35 NCAA All-Americans.
 Under Bottom's guidance, a Michigan swimmer has been named Big Ten Swimmer of the Year in six of Bottom's eight years: Tyler Clary (2009-10), Dan Madwed (2012), Connor Jaeger (2013-14) and Dylan Bosch (2015).
 Several of Bottom's student-athletes have competed at the Olympics, including Clary (USA), Jaeger (USA), Charlie Houchin (USA), Sean Ryan (USA) and Anders Lie Nielsen (Denmark), Siobhan Haughey (Hong Kong) and Claudia Lau (Hong Kong).